nrfconnect/sdk-nrf/doc/nrf/external_comp/nrf_cloud.rst

 See the :ref:`configuration_device_id` section of the :ref:`lib_nrf_cloud` library documentation for more information.

 The :file:`device_credentials_installer.py` script automatically connects over USB or RTT to your device and installs the certificates in the modem.
-Before running the script, you must install and run firmware on the device that allows it to accept AT commands over USB or RTT, such as the :ref:AT Client <at_client_sample>` sample.
+Before running the script, you must install and run firmware on the device that allows it to accept AT commands over USB or RTT, such as the :ref:`AT Client <at_client_sample>` sample.

 If the device already contains certificates, delete the old certificates from the device by adding the ``--delete`` option.